kafkaesque-io/pulsar-object-storage-io/README.md

 ```

 ### Topic schema registry
-It is mandatory a schema is enforced over the input topics.
+It is mandatory a schema is configured against the input topic.
 The Sink would have fatal error to create parquet format when it receives messages with different schemas.

+The sink can perform a schema check under Pulsar 2.6.0+.
+By the default this check is disabled to be compatible with previous Pulsar version.
+Set `topicSchemaRequired` to `true` in the config file to enable this check.

 ## Build
 The command to build a nar file.